codelibs/fess-docs/en/index.rst

 Open Source Enterprise Search Server
 ====================================

-What is Fess?
+What is |Fess| ?
 =============

-Fess is very powerful and easily deployable Enterprise Search Server.
+|Fess| is very powerful and easily deployable Enterprise Search Server.
-You can install and run Fess quickly on any platforms, which have Java runtime environment.
-Fess is provided under Apache license.
+You can install and run |Fess| quickly on any platforms, which have Java runtime environment. |Fess| is provided under Apache license.

 .. figure:: /images/en/demo-1.png
    :scale: 100%